sfigg/commercialization-public/design/device-experiences/OEM-credential-guard.md

 ### Trusted Platform Module (TPM)

-You can use either discrete or firmware TPMs.
 TPM 2.0 provides protection for VBS encryption keys that are stored in the firmware.
 Credential Guard data is protected against attacks involving a physically present user with BIOS and hardware access.

 ### UEFI 2.3.1.c or higher firmware along with Secure Boot